 3. Vitamin E:

 Vitamin E can be seen as a beauty secret.
-This vitamin has the ability to regenerate new skin cells which will make your face appearing radiant and supple.
+This vitamin has the ability to regenerate new skin cells which will make your face appear radiant and supple.
 Apart from moisturizing your skin, it also tightens up the sensitive skin surrounding your eyes.

 Mix the powder of the vitamin E capsule with some water and simply apply it to your crow’s feet and other wrinkles.
-Massage your wrinkles before bed time, on a regular basis, which will erase your crow’s feet gradually.
+Massage your wrinkles before bedtime, on a regular basis, which will erase your crow’s feet gradually.

-Watch MORE: 50 YEAR OLD WOMAN, LOOKS 20 WITH THIS ANTI AGING SKIN WHITENING FACE MASK
+Watch MORE: 50-YEAR-OLD WOMAN, LOOKS 20 WITH THIS ANTI AGING SKIN WHITENING FACE MASK

 Home Remedies For Crow’s Feet